-The deferred use of ADT as single treatment modality has been answered by the EORTC 30891 trial [773].
+The deferred use of ADT as single treatment modality has been answered by the EORTC 30891 trial [843].
 Nine hundred and eighty-five patients with T0-4 N0-2 M0 PCa received ADT alone, either immediately or after symptomatic progression or occurrence of serious complications.
 After a median follow-up of 12.8 years, the OS favoured immediate treatment (HR: 1.21, 95% CI: 1.05-1.39).
 Surprisingly, no different disease-free or symptom-free survival was observed, raising the question of survival benefit.
-In locally-advanced T3-T4 M0 HSPC unsuitable for surgery or RT, immediate ADT may only benefit patients with a PSA > 50 ng/mL and a PSA-DT < twelve months or those that are symptomatic [773, 793].
-The median time to start deferred treatment was 7 years.
+In locally-advanced T3-T4 M0 HSPC unsuitable for surgery or RT, immediate ADT may only benefit patients with a PSA > 50 ng/mL and a PSA-DT < twelve months or those that are symptomatic [843, 878].
+The median time to start deferred treatment was seven years.
 In the deferred treatment arm 25.6% of patients died without needing treatment.

-6.3.4.4 Guidelines for radical- and palliative treatment of locally-advanced disease
+6.3.4.4 Recommendation for management of locally-advanced disease

+Recommendations Strength rating

+Radical prostatectomy (RP)

+Offer RP to patients with cN0 disease as part of multi-modal therapy.
+Weak

+Extended pelvic lymph node dissection (PLND)

+In patients undergoing a lymph node dissection you should perform an extended PLND.
+Strong

+Radiotherapeutic treatments

-Recommendations Strength rating Radical prostatectomy (RP) Offer RP to patients with cN0 disease as part of multi-modal therapy.
-Weak Extended pelvic lymph node dissection (ePLND) In patients undergoing a lymph node dissection you should perform an extended PLND.
-Strong Radiotherapeutic treatments Offer patients with cN0 disease intensity-modulated radiation therapy (IMRT)/volumetric modulated arc therapy (VMAT) plus image-guide radiation therapy in combination with long-term androgen deprivation therapy (ADT).
-Strong Offer patients with cN0 disease and good urinary function, IMRT/VMAT plus IGRT with brachytherapy boost (either high-dose rate or low-dose rate), in combination with long-term ADT.
-Weak Offer long-term ADT for at least 2 years.
-Strong Offer IMRT/VMAT plus IGRT to the prostate in combination with long-term ADT and two years of abiraterone to cN0M0 patients with ≥ 2 high-risk factors (cT3-4, Gleason ≥ 8 or PSA ≥ 40 ng/mL).
+Offer patients with cN0 disease intensity-modulated radiation therapy (IMRT)/volumetric Strong

+modulated arc therapy (VMAT) plus image-guide radiation therapy in combination with long-

+term androgen deprivation therapy (ADT).

+Offer patients with cN0 disease and good urinary function, IMRT/VMAT plus IGRT with brachytherapy boost (either high-dose or low-dose rate), in combination with long-term ADT.
+Weak Offer long-term ADT for at least two years.
+Strong Offer IMRT/VMAT plus IGRT to the prostate in combination with long-term ADT and two years of abiraterone to cN0M0 patients with \geq two high-risk factors (cT3-4, Gleason \geq 8 or PSA \geq 40 ng/mL).
 Strong Offer IMRT/VMAT plus IGRT to the prostate plus pelvis in combination with long-term ADT and two years of abiraterone to cN1M0 patients.
-Strong Therapeutic options outside surgery or radiotherapy Do not offer whole gland treatment or focal treatment.
+Strong Other therapeutic options Do not offer whole gland treatment or focal treatment.
 Strong